gohugoio/hugo/content/templates/data-templates.md

 </ul>
 ```

-Discover a new favourite bass player?
-Just add another TOML-file.
+Discover a new favorite bass player?
+Just add another `.toml` file in the same directory.

-## Example: Accessing named values in a Data File
+## Example: Accessing Named Values in a Data File

-Assuming you have the following YAML structure to your `User0123.yml` Data File located directly in `data/`
+Assume you have the following YAML structure in your `User0123.yml` data file located directly in `data/`:

 ```
 Name: User0123